FreeCAD/DevelopersHandbook/designguide/naming.md

 ### UI Text Style

 Use **sentence case** for all user-facing UI text, including buttons, menu items, tooltips, labels, and settings.
 Sentence case means only the first word and proper nouns are capitalized, and complete sentences end with a period.
+This makes the user interface visually less distracting and easier to read.
+For the same reason, avoid contractions like for example "don't" or "can't" - write "do not" and "cannot" instead.

 **Do not use periods** at the end of **short** UI strings like menu items, button labels, and checkbox texts.
 Use a period on tooltips and longer text elements, if they contain a full sentence.
 Omit the period if the tooltip is a short phrase or label.